 Over 70% of B2B companies leveraging sales enablement see at least a 10% increase in net new sales.
 (G2)

 Outbound sales teams focus on checking the boxes that their sales manager has assigned to them, as opposed to listening to the customer and supporting them throughout their process of purchasing your service.
 This causes a disconnection between the seller and the buyer.

 The self-serving process of outbound sales methodology also provides the least amount of value to the customer.
 Buyers do not like to be prospected, demoed, nor do they want to feel like just a deal that the sales rep is trying to close.
 This way of thinking and selling adds zero value to the buyer when all of the information the sales rep is sharing can be found online without their help.

-This first phase is when potential buyers recognize that they need or want a product or service.
+This first phase is when potential buyers recognize that they need or want a service.
 Whether it’s a new car, a new pair of shoes or new software that will work better for their company, awareness is the acknowledgement that they have a need that must be met.

 During this phase you want to ask yourself the following questions regarding the buyer’s thought process:

 - How do buyers describe the challenges or goals your offering addresses?